Sathya00005/sathya00005/README.md

 ### 💻 Full-Stack Development

-Working across frontend, backend, databases and infrastructure.
+Working across frontend, backend, databases, and infrastructure.

 ### 🏗️ Systems & Architecture

-Designing reliable and scalable software.
+Designing reliable, maintainable, and scalable software.

 ### 🚀 Product Engineering

-Working with a team that cares about shipping and real users.
+Working with teams that care about shipping and real users.

 ### 🧠 Challenging Problems

-The kind of problems where the solution isn't obvious yet.
+Problems where the solution isn't obvious yet.

 ---